-As we have been studying Shakespeare in our homeschool it has certainly made us question all of the periods in English literature.
+As we have started introducing Shakespeare in our homeschool it has certainly made us question all of the periods in English literature.

 We are from England and have been living in America for a number of years.
 It is so wonderful to look back over the books and poems that we studied when we were children.